 ExpressVPN is a speed maven that has perennially ranked as the fastest VPN.
 However, as VPN technology evolves, Surfshark has adopted faster protocols to improve speed.
 We did a batch of speed tests to determine if the provider has done enough to close in on ExpressVPN.

-ExpressVPN is the winner here because it pulls off the better performance in all metrics: latency, download speed and upload speed.
+ExpressVPN is the winner here because it offers a much more consistently good performance.
 As a result, ExpressVPN claims a point to take an early lead in our matchup.

 Both Surfshark and ExpressVPN are top-quality VPNs, and as you’d expect, they come packed with all the commonplace VPN features.
 However, their basic features such as kill switches and split tunneling offer different configuration options.
 Plus, the two providers are uniquely decked out when it comes to advanced features.